 What would a baby’s citizenship be if it were to be determined that the child was born aboard an airplane?
 Which country are they flying over right now?
 The country from which the airliner originated its flight?
 Where exactly is it going to make its home?
-Someplace completely different?
-These questions sound like a hypothetical problem…
+Is someplace completely different?
+These questions sound like a hypothetical problems…

-There are a number of considerations that go into determining the citizenship of kids born in midair.
-Citizenship is automatically conferred upon a person by several countries, including the United States, to anyone who is born within their territorial airspace or waterways.
-In the field of law, this concept is referred to by its Latin name, “jus soli,” which literally translates to “right of the soil.”
-Certain countries adhere to a legal doctrine called “jus sanguinis,” which translates to “right of the blood.”
+Several considerations go into determining the citizenship of kids born in midair.
+Citizenship is automatically conferred upon a person by several countries, including the United States, to anyone born within their territorial airspace or waterways.
+In law, this concept is referred to by its Latin name, “jus soli,” which translates to “right of the soil.”
+Certain countries adhere to a legal doctrine called “jus sanguinis,” meaning “right of the blood.”
 This indicates that the citizenship of its parents will determine the baby’s citizenship.

 Check for the examples HERE

 -Written by Glenn Tellier (Founder of CRIE and Grupo Gap).